jgweint18/jgweint18/README.md

 ## Hello!

-Growing up I had so many different passions.
-Music, sports, video games, etc. I was always wondering how I could continue to pursue these passions and turn them into a carrer.
+Growing up, I had so many different passions.
+Music, sports, video games, etc. I was always wondering how I could continue to pursue these passions and turn them into a career.
 This is how I discovered coding and the world of Computer Science.
-When I made my first personal project I wanted to base it all around my favorite songs.
-Now, I am continuing to find ideas and I want to make even more projects revolving around my interests.
+When I made my first personal project, I wanted to base it all around my favorite songs.
+Now, I am continuing to find ideas, and I want to make even more projects revolving around my interests.

-As a sophmore in college I am still devolping my coding skills and learning more all the time.
-In school I have learned **Python, C++,** and **C** as my primary coding skills.
+As a sophomore in college, I am still developing my coding skills and learning more all the time.
+In school, I have learned **Python, C++,** and **C** as my primary coding skills.
 The coursework includes **Memory Allocation in C, Data Structures, Statistics for Engineers, Linear Algabra,** and **Differential Equations** I am on track to graduate in **Spring 2028** Currently I am trying to learn SQL and Java outside of class.
 I am looking for an internship for Summer 2026.

 I am currently working on my SpotRatings project!
 You can find it linked on my profile or click here -> https://github.com/jgweint18/SpotRatings
 <!--